scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Recognized future semantics
 ===========================

-Version 1.1 deliberately recognizes without executing multi-output classification and multi-output regression.
+The contract deliberately recognizes without executing multi-output classification and multi-output regression.
 It also defers partial-label querying and multi-label multi-annotator querying.
 These are capability and acquisition-scope limits, not architectural conflations: target type remains